Everything you need to know about your pension benefits

 a) Tax relief on contributions

 Retirement savings of up to Kshs.
-20,000.00 per month contributed to a registered scheme are exempted from tax.
+30,000.00 per month contributed to a registered scheme are exempted from tax.
 The contributions within this limit are called ''exempt'' contributions.
 If the sum of these contributions is higher than this limit the amount above the ''exempt'' limit are not ''tax-exempt'' and are called the ''non-exempt'' contributions.
 If this is the case, your member portion and employer portion of you member account will be split into exempt and non-exempt contributions.

-b) Tax Relief on Benefit Withdrawals
+b) Tax Relief on Benefit Withdrawals upon attaining 20 years of pensionable service is now tax exempt

 d) Tax exemption on investment income